linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

 --buildTags String
     Comma separated list of tags that must be included in the test

---out String
+--o String
-    filepath to store the result.
+    Filepath to store the result.
 Ignored in case of Sonobuoy

 --skipInstall
-    skips the `linkerd install` process.
+    Skips the `linkerd install` process.
 This is useful for testers who already have linkerd installed prior to running the tests

+--addon-config String
+    Filepath to the addon config file.
+This flag must be used only in "default mode"

+--addon-config-sonobuoy String
+    Filepath to the addon config file.
+This flag must be used only for Sonobuoy.
+The value of this command is passed to `kubectl cp` command to copy the addon config file to the Sonobuoy pod

 --workloadNamespace String
     This could be a future possibility.
 The value of this flag identifies the namespace of the workloads against which the conformance tests must run.